 The flavour of vegetables, herbs and fruit is at its best within the first 30 minutes of being picked, so the quicker it hits the plate, the better

+Birchall and Banks are among a rising number of chefs who have embraced the kitchen garden.
 The perceived wisdom is that the flavour of vegetables, herbs and fruit is at its best within the first 30 minutes of being picked, so the quicker it hits the plate, the better.
 In short, if you want optimum freshness, then a kitchen garden on your doorstep is the way to go.
-Creating one is not cheap, given the costs of plants, seeds and labour but it’s a key selling point for a restaurant– who doesn’t love to see the ingredients on their plate growing outside the window, particularly at a time of increased interest in food provenance?
-And anyone with access to a patch of dirt can grow their own – even if it’s just to become self-sufficient in herbs.
+Creating one is not often cheap, given the costs of plants, seeds and labour but it’s a key selling point for a restaurant– who doesn’t love to see the ingredients on their plate growing outside the window, particularly at a time of increased interest in food provenance?

+How the sums stack up is not the point for Banks either.
 ‘People who follow our story want to come here and eat because of it.
 Cheap food comes with a consequence, whether environmental, human, animal or all three,’ says Banks.
 ‘Whenever you do anything like this it’s clearly way more expensive but people want to be a part of it and it’s impossible to put a value on that.
 It’s a way of life and if you look at it like that then it makes more sense.
 It’s not about your GP [gross profit], it’s about telling a story and I’m viciously proud of that.
 I think it’s the future.’

-Five more great restaurants with kitchen gardens
+Eight top restaurants with kitchen gardens

 Pythouse Kitchen Garden